Mario9501/nrom-template/README.md

 portion (which this demo does not use) used to have non-free restrictions on distribution, your Linux distribution's default repository is unlikely to provide cc65.
-This means you will probably need to install it from source code.
+This means you will probably need to install it from source FILE0_DAT.

 1. Visit [cc65 on GitHub].
 2. Click Download ZIP